Laos Travel Guide

 Generally, Hinayana Buddhists cremate the dead body then collect the bone and put in the stupa which set around the temple.
 Different styles of architecture are evident in the numerous Buddhist vats.
 Three architectural styles can be distinguished, corresponding to the geographical location of the temples and monasteries.
 Vats built in Vientiane are large rectangular structures constructed of brick and covered with stucco and high-peaked roofs.
 In Luang Prabang the roofs sweep very low and, unlike in Vientiane, almost reach the ground.
 These two styles are different from the vats of Xieng Khouang where the temple roofs are not tiered.

-Lao religious images and art are also distinctive and set Laos apart from its neighbours.
+Lao religious images and art are also distinctive and set Laos apart from its neighbors.
 The “Calling for Rain” posture of Buddha images in Lao, for example, which depicts the Buddha standing with his hands held rigidly at his side, fingers pointing to the ground, cannot be found in other South East Asian Buddhist art traditions.

 Religious influences are also pervasive in classical Lao literature, especially in the Pha Lak Pha Lam, the Lao version of India’s epic Ramayana.
 Projects are underway to preserve classic Lao religious scripts which were transcribed onto palm leaf manuscripts hundreds of years ago and stored in vats.